 The grant is immediately earmarked for each patient.
-Typically reimbursement for eligible costs are processed in 7 to 10 days.
+Typically, reimbursements for eligible costs are processed in 7 to 10 days.
 You or your practitioners must submit a request for reimbursement for every date of service.
-And reimbursement is usually made as a direct payment to the provider.
+And payments are usually made directly to the provider.

-“If by chance we don’t have funding, we send patients to other foundations and or the manufacturers of products they are taking,” says Krista who also points patients to HealthWell’s Resource page (link below) for additional assistance, usually from other organizations or drug manufacturers.
+“If by chance we don’t have funding, we send patients to other foundations and or the manufacturers of medications they are taking,” says Krista who also points patients to HealthWell’s Resource page (link below) for additional assistance.

 Applying for assistance

 You can apply on line or by calling 1-800-675-8416 from 9 a.m. to 5 p.m.
 EST to speak to a HealthWell representative.